 Yes!
 To attend the Nobel Week Tour, each attendee must purchase a tour by filling out an enrollment form individually with their personal information.
 Parents are allowed to accompany their students on this tour, and they would participate in all aspects of the tour just as every other member does.

 Each attendee is responsible for their own transportation arrangements.
-NSHSS does not assist with airfare and flights are not included in this tour price.
+NSHSS does not assist with airfare, and flights are not included in this tour price.
 With NSHSS members all over the country, it would be too difficult to facilitate flights for every member coming from different airports at different times.
 Some members also choose to extend their trip in Europe past the tour dates, so we are able to offer a lower price for everyone without flights included.

 The NSHSS Nobel Week Tour is only sold as an all-inclusive tour package, so, unfortunately, we cannot remove the hostel cost from the tour price as that is a large part of the package.
 Keeping all tour participants at the same hostel makes it easier to keep everyone accounted for overnight so we don't run into logistical issues in transportation to and from the hotel and daily activities.

 As NSHSS tours are entirely optional to our members, we currently do not have any financial assistance programs for our tours at this time.
-However, payment arrangements are very flexible to allow participants to create their own payment plan and pay the tour fee in increments of their choosing at any time and as many times as they would like up until the final due date.
-Please be sure check out our NSHSS Scholarships page for multiple scholarship opportunities where many of the scholarships are open to both high school and college students.
+However, payment arrangements are very flexible, allowing participants to create their own payment plan and pay the tour fee in increments of their choosing at any time and as many times as they would like up until the final due date.
+Please be sure to check out our NSHSS Scholarships page for multiple scholarship opportunities where many of the scholarships are open to both high school and college students.
 Keep an eye out as new scholarships are always being added!